WMJX

-WMJX (106.7 FM) – branded Magic 106.7 – is a commercial adult contemporary radio station licensed to Boston, Massachusetts.
-Owned by Audacy, Inc., the station serves Greater Boston and much of surrounding New England.
-The WMJX studios are located in Boston's Allston–Brighton neighborhood, while the station transmitter resides on the Prudential Tower in Downtown Boston.
-Besides a standard analog transmission, WMJX broadcasts using HD Radio technology, and is available online via Audacy and iHeartRadio.
+WMJX (106.7 FM, "Magic 106.7") is a commercial radio station licensed to Boston, Massachusetts.
+Owned by Audacy, Inc., the station serves Greater Boston and much of surrounding New England with an adult contemporary format.
+WMJX's studios are located in Boston's Allston–Brighton neighborhood, while the transmitter resides on the Prudential Tower in Downtown Boston.
+Besides a standard analog transmission, WMJX broadcasts in HD Radio and is available online via Audacy and iHeartRadio.

 History

 Previous FM installation

 The first WBZ-FM had its origins in a construction permit held by Westinghouse Electric & Manufacturing Company to operate at 42.6 MHz; this facility signed on as W1XK on November 7, 1940, from the Hull transmitter site of sister station WBZ.
 Westinghouse soon sought a commercial FM license, and on February 19, 1941, was granted a construction permit for W67B on 46.7, W1XK left the air for good on December 28, 1941, and W67B signed on March 29, 1942.
 The call letters became WBZ-FM on November 2, 1943.
 Initially, W67B/WBZ-FM was largely separately-programmed, though in later years it became a simulcast of its AM sister station.

 After the Federal Communications Commission (FCC) moved the FM band to 88–106 MHz (later expanded to 108), WBZ-FM began to operate on 100.7 MHz on January 1, 1946 (while still operating on 46.7 as well).
 The frequency again changed to 92.9 MHz on August 10, 1947 (the 100.7 frequency was reoccupied by WCOP-FM, now WZLX, in 1948).
 WBZ-FM's transmitter moved to the WBZ-TV (channel 4) tower at the stations' new studios in the Allston-Brighton portion of Boston in 1948, with 92.9 operations from Hull ceasing on July 23, 1948, and the 46.7 operation shutting down on November 21, 1948.
 After the WBZ-TV tower was destroyed by Hurricane Carol on August 31, 1954, WBZ-FM's operations were discontinued and the license surrendered to the FCC, which deleted it and a Springfield sister station, WBZA-FM (97.1), on November 22, 1954.
 (The 92.9 frequency has been occupied by WBOS since 1960.)